JuliaGraphs/MultilayerGraphs.jl/docs/src/index.md

 MultilayerGraph{Int64, Float64}([0.0 1.0 … 1.0 1.0; 1.0 0.0 … 0.0 1.0; … ; 1.0 0.0 … 0.0 0.0; 1.0 1.0 … 0.0 0.0;;; 0.0 0.0 … 0.0 0.0; 0.0 1.0 …],...)
 ```

-It is not important that the `interlayers` array does not contain all the interlayers needed to specify the multilayer graph: the unspecified interlayers are automatically generated according to the `default_interlayer` argument.
+It is not important that the `interlayers` array contains all the interlayers needed to specify the multilayer graph: the unspecified interlayers are automatically generated according to the `default_interlayer` argument.
 Right now only the `"multiplex"` value is supported, and will generate interlayers that have edges between pair of vertices of the two layers that represent the same node.

 Notice that in the output the signature of `MultilayerGraph` has two parametric types, namely `MultilayerGraph{Int64, Float64}`.
 The first is referred to the node type, that just as in every `Graphs.jl` extension it is a subtype of `Integer`.
 The second parameter is instead the `eltype` of the equivalent of the adjacency matrix for multilayer graphs: the adjacency tensor (see below for more).